HexyeDEV/Telegram-Chatbot-Gpt4Free/README.md

 # Telegram-Chatbot-Gpt4Free
 This is a Python-based Telegram bot using the telethon library.
-The bot responds to messages using the evagpt4 reverse engeneered api from OpenGPT repo.
+The bot responds to messages using the GPT4FREE repo.
 This bot also supports plugins, roles, dan jailbreak and long term memory via vector database

 # Installation
 Clone the repo